frogermcs/AndroidDevMetrics/README.md

 Even with all those optimizations and fully generated non-dynamic code, still there are potential performance issues hidden in our code and all 3rd parties injected via Dagger 2.

 The problem with performance is that it often decreases slowly so in day-by-day development it's hard to notice that our app (or Activity or any other view) launches 50ms longer.
-And another 150ms, and another 100ms...
+And another 150ms longer, and another 100ms...

-With Dagger2Metrics you will be able to see how much time was needed to initialize all requested dependencies (and dependencies of those dependencies).
+With **Dagger2Metrics** you will be able to see how much time was needed to initialize all requested dependencies (and dependencies of those dependencies).

 ![screenshot.png](https://raw.githubusercontent.com/frogermcs/dagger2metrics/master/art/dagger2metrics.png)